kiba/Writings/dreamwalker/story_bible.md

 The ability to craft or create an object instantly by gathering the necessary materials and tools and conducting a rituals.
 To acquire a new recipe, a person must first acquire the necessary skill and create the target object at least once.

+## Plot

+The prince, Hano Nobuyoki is in the driver seat.
+His main concern is the security of his family and kingdom, from both internal and external threats.
+Andy Watson helps him with his memories and knowledge.

 ## Characters

-* **Andy Watson** - Fifteen year old high schooler who lives with his mom.
+* **Andy Watson/Yuu Katsurou** - Fifteen year old high schooler who lives with his mom.
+Alternately, he is also a prince of a nation.
-* **Kara Watson** - Andy's mother.
+* **Kara Watson/Ren Katsurou** - Andy's Earth mother.
+* **Hiroki Nakamoto** - The prince's math tutor.
 * **Johnathan Swift** - An eccentric Silicon Valley billionaire with a penchant for funding wildly speculative projects.
+A major board member of the USC.
 * **Mack MacMuffin** - A dwarf human who's the head of the Uplift Society Club.

 ## Settings

 * **Origin world** - Vanilla Earth that our to-be intrepid dreamwalker protagonist is from.
 * **Chakrapunk** - Post-apocalyptic world filled with kung-fu ninja.
-Chakra beasts roam the wilderness, and traveling is dangerous.